John R. Velazquez: Racing career

 Soon after moving to the United States in 1990, Velazquez won his first stakes race, the Ticonderoga at Aqueduct Racetrack.
 His first graded stakes win came the next year in the Ohio Derby aboard Private Man.
-It was not until 1995 that he won his first Grade I stakes race, the Turf Classic Invitational at Belmont.
+In 1995, he won his first Grade I stakes race, the Turf Classic Invitational at Belmont.
 In 1996, he won his first riding title at Aqueduct and also rode his first Eclipse Award winner, Yank's Music, trained by his father-in-law, to Championship Three-Year-Old Filly honors.

 In 1998, Velazquez won the first of five riding titles at Saratoga.
 Later that year, he picked up a ride in the Breeders' Cup Mile on Da Hoss, who had won the 1996 Mile but had only raced once in the intervening years.
-Da Hoss hit the front of the field with 3/16 of a mile to go, but then was passed in mid-stretch.
-He fought back and eventually won by a head.
+Da Hoss hit the front of the field with 3/16 of a mile to go but then was passed in mid-stretch.
+He fought back and won by a head.
 Track announcer Tom Durkin called it "the greatest comeback since Lazarus."
 It was Velazquez's first Breeders' Cup victory.
 Velazquez set a Saratoga record with six wins in one day on September 3, 2001.

 In 2004, Velazquez earned his 3,000th win aboard Runningforpresident on July 29 at Saratoga, the same date that Saratoga was holding "John Velazquez Bobblehead Doll Day".
 He was the leading rider at the Saratoga meet that year with a record 65 winners.
 Later that year, he won the Bill Shoemaker Award for top Breeders' Cup performance by a jockey, winning the Breeders' Cup Distaff with Ashado and the Breeders' Cup Sprint with Speightstown.
 He won the Shoemaker Award again in 2011 and 2014.
 Velazquez finished 2004 with 335 wins from 1,327 races, a "remarkable" win rate of 25%.
 He was the 2004 leading jockey by earnings in North America and won the 2004 Eclipse Award for Outstanding Jockey.

 In 2005, Velazquez broke the national earnings record set in 2003 by Jerry Bailey.
-Velazquez went on to a second leading jockey title and second Eclipse Award.
-He won 65 stakes races with 34 different horses, including champions Ashado and Leroidesanimaux.
-He won at 15 different tracks in the U.S., Canada and Dubai.
+He went on to a second leading jockey title and second Eclipse Award.
+He won 65 stakes races with 34 horses, including champions Ashado and Leroidesanimaux.
+He won at 15 tracks in the U.S., Canada, and Dubai.

-On April 20, 2006, Velazquez was seriously injured in a fall at Keeneland racetrack, suffering a fractured shoulder blade, two broken ribs, a bruised sternum and a slightly injured right lung.
-He was originally expected to miss five months, but was able to return for the Belmont Stakes in June, in which he finished second.
+On April 20, 2006, Velazquez was seriously injured in a fall at Keeneland racetrack, suffering a fractured shoulder blade, two broken ribs, a bruised sternum, and a slightly injured right lung.
+He was originally expected to miss five months but was able to return for the Belmont Stakes in June, in which he finished second.
 Later that year, he was elected to the Puerto Rico Horse Racing Hall of Fame.